fbpx

 3. Queen Elizabeth rose

-This Grandiflora offers medium pink flowers that are full of quite a few petals.
+This cultivar offers medium pink flowers that are full of quite a few petals.
 Its mild-moderate scent makes it ideal for gardens where fragrance is desired but not overpowering.
 The blooms are mostly solitary, making them perfect as cut flowers to adorn your home or give as gifts to someone special.

 Queen of sweden rose